alexmanrique/blog/_posts/2020-10-01-no-such-method-error.md

 ![dist files]({{ site.baseurl }}/images/diagram_show_dependencies.png)
 {: refdef}

-we get the tree diagram.
 In this case, we can see the red lines that indicate we have a dependency conflict.

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/nosuchmethoderror3.png)